colinarndt/knn-from-scratch/README.md

-# Building a nested cross-validation k-Nearest Neighbor (k-NN) classifier
+# Building a 5-fold nested cross-validation k-nearest neighbor (k-NN) classifier

+The purpose of this project is to build a k-NN classifier from scratch, without using any machine learning libraries.